-Some philosophers of race suggest that "race" is a term that fails to denote, that our race talk does not pick out anything real in the world (Appiah, 1985; Glasgow, 2008).
-Although I won't argue against such a claim in this paper, it is clear that many find it unattractive.
-What interests me, instead, are the options left open for those who are looking for an alternative.
+Some philosophers of race suggest that "race" is a term that fails to denote, that our race talk does not pick out anything real in the world (Appiah, 1985, 1994; Orzack and Sober, 1993; Zack, 2014).
+Although I won't argue against such a claim in this paper, I find this view implausible.
+What interests me, instead, are the options left open for those of us who do not think that such talk is mistaken.
 Broadly speaking, there are two possibilities.
-Our talk of races might get a grip on the world because of the way that the world is structured socially, or it might do so because of the way the world is organized biologically.
-The latter view became extremely unpopular by the end of the Twentieth Century.
-Speaking of such views, Charles Mills has said that "Historically. . . not merely have all racists been realists but most realists have been racists."
+Our talk of races might get a grip on the world because of the way that the world is structured socially, or it might do so because of the way the world is organized biologically.1 The latter view became extremely unpopular by the end of the Twentieth Century.
+Speaking of such views, Charles Mills has said that "Historically... not merely have all racists been realists but most realists have been racists."
 (Mills, 1998, 46).
 But fierce resistance to the idea that race emerges from the biological structure of the world was attached to its old-fashioned presentation, according to which there are natural biological differences among races that divide them up discretely, and that explain all of the social phenomena we observe related to race.